Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 I replaced the pressure switch, but nothing changed.

 Try removing one and then the other wire from the pressure switch.
 Make sure the wire can’t touch anything.
-Plug it in, turn it “on”.
+Plug it in, and turn it “on”.
 Does it run?

 Please let us know.